VibeUE

 3. The port (8088) is configurable in the VibeUE settings

-See the documentation for configuration examples for VS Code, Claude Desktop, Cursor, and Windsurf.
+See the documentation for configuration examples for VS Code, Claude Desktop, Cursor, and AntiGravity.

 Add this to your VS Code settings.json under mcp.servers: